 Malaysia is also known for Nasi Lemak and you can’t possibly visit without trying it.
 Some other famous foods include beef rendang, satay, roti canai and the very popular breakfast spread – Kaya, a favourite of ours.

 I’m sharing this Pepper Lamb Stir Fry.
-This recipe is inspired by a Pepper Lamb dish I ate at a Malaysian Restaurant.
+This recipe is inspired by a pepper lamb dish I ate at a Malaysian Restaurant.
 The flavours are influenced by the Chinese heritage of Malaysia.
 The pepper might not be for everyone but I think it adds a special touch to the dish and really accentuates the flavours.
-It has the right balance of pepper alongside the sweetness of the soy and spiciness of the chilli.
+It has the right balance of pepper alongside the sweetness of the soy and spiciness of the chili.

 - 1 tablespoon oil

 - 1 1/2 teaspoon garlic

 - 1 1/2 tablespoon sweet soy (kecap manis)

 - 1/2 green capsicum (bell pepper) cut into 1 inch cubes